 3.2.
 Calibration of the HC analyser

 The analyser should be calibrated using propane in air and purified synthetic air.
-See paragraph 3.2. of Appendix 3 of Annex 4a.
+See paragraph 3.2. of Appendix 3 to Annex 4a.

 Establish a calibration curve as described in paragraphs 4.1. to 4.5. of this appendix.